goldbergyoni/nodebestpractices/README.hebrew.md

 <a href="https://www.owasp.org/index.php/Denial_of_Service" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20DDOS%20-green.svg" alt=""/></a>

-**TL;DR:** DOS attacks are very popular and relatively easy to conduct.
+**אמ;לק:** DOS attacks are very popular and relatively easy to conduct.
 Implement rate limiting using an external service such as cloud load balancers, cloud firewalls, nginx, [rate-limiter-flexible](https://www.npmjs.com/package/rate-limiter-flexible) package, or (for smaller and less critical apps) a rate-limiting middleware (e.g. [express-rate-limit](https://www.npmjs.com/package/express-rate-limit))

 **Otherwise:** An application could be subject to an attack resulting in a denial of service where real users receive a degraded or unavailable service.